1c-syntax/sonar-bsl-plugin-community/docs/en/index.md

 sonar.inclusions=**/*.bsl, **/*.os
 ```

-Design parameters can be combined.
+Parameters passing ways may be combined.

-If the SonarQube server has enabled the requirement of forced authorization and/or the prohibition of anonymous project analysis, the sonar-scanner utility additionally needs to pass an authorization token, which can be obtained according to the instruction [User guide/User token](https://docs.sonarqube.org/latest/user-guide/user-token/)
+If the SonarQube server has enabled the requirement of forced authorization and/or the prohibition of anonymous project analysis, you need to pass an authorization token the sonar-scanner utility, which can be obtained according to the instruction [User guide/User token](https://docs.sonarqube.org/latest/user-guide/user-token/)

 ### For example